 One thing that can happen after a behavior occurs is that it can be rewarded or reinforced.
 Reinforcement, either positive or negative, makes a behavior stronger or more likely to occur again.
-A reinforce is always determined by its effect on the behavior that preceded it.
+A reinforcer is always determined by its effect on the behavior that preceded it.
 Technically reinforcement dog training could use either positive or negative reinforcement.
 Although most people are referring to positive reinforcement when talking about reinforcement training.

 You can also reinforce your dog’s behavior by LOOKING at the dog or by TOUCHING or TALKING to the dog.